10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 It is optimal to group multiple SVG icons that are likely to be used throughout certain templates or even the entire site (i.e. sprite).

 Combine them in to an `svg-defs.svg` file, embed the `svg-defs.svg` within the document, and reference them within the template source with `<use>`.
 The creation of this icon system should be automated.
+Check out CSS-Trick.com's write up on this technique: [Icon Systems with SVG Sprites](https://css-tricks.com/svg-sprites-use-better-icon-fonts/)

 ### SVG embedded in HTML